Spotlight on ... Cranial Cruciate Ligament Rupture

 The immediate post-op goal apart from reducing pain, inflammation and swelling is to have your dog weight-bearing as soon as possible after the surgery to prevent any muscle atrophy.
 Our goals will vary depending on the type of surgery.
 In the case of the lateral suture technique we aim to have your dog toe-touching within 24 hours of cruciate repair surgery and to have your dog taking good weight on the operated leg within 3-5 days following surgery.
 However, if your dog has undergone MMP surgery we aim to have your dog taking weight confidently within a day or two of surgery.

 The best way to assure your dog is on the right track after his cranial cruciate ligament repair surgery is to incorporate a varied regimen of passive range of motion, balance exercises, and slow, controlled, leash walks.
-Range of motion exercises, also referred to as “ROMs”, will be demonstrated to you by our vet before you undertake them on your own, as you can do damage to the healing tissues in the knee with the wrong technique.
-Balance exercises can also be tricky for unskilled owners, and it is best that our qualified veterinary physical therapist perform balances exercises with your dog; think placing your dog’s belly on a ball while helping him to bear weight and flex the knee.
+Range of motion exercises, also referred to as ROMs, will be demonstrated to you by our vet before you undertake them on your own, as you can do damage to the healing tissues in the knee with the wrong technique.
+Balance exercises can also be tricky for unskilled owners, and it is best that our qualified veterinary physical therapist perform balances exercises with your dog; think placing your dogs belly on a ball while helping him to bear weight and flex the knee.

+Hydrotherapy/Swimming is an excellent non-weight bearing activity, but only after the incision site itself has had time to heal in the case of the lateral suture technique, and subsequent to the five week X-rays in the case of MMP surgery.
 All therapies should always be cleared through your veterinary surgeon, prior to their implementation and hydrotherapy should only be performed by a certified canine hydrotherapist.
 Hydrotherapy can be a great way to help them regain lost muscle mass while working on ROM exercises in a zero resistance environment (decreasing the likelihood of injury).

 The use of animal acupuncture in a dog recovering from CCL repair surgery may help alleviate post op discomfort, which can help your dog to heal more quickly from surgery.
 Acupuncture can be used in conjunction with physical rehabilitation and should only be performed by a vet trained in acupuncture.